khoitnm/language-note/language-note-server/README.md

 In the future, it should use OAuth2.

 ## III.
 Database
+We don't need much transaction, and in my vision, UGC data from users may be big.
+So RDS is not necessary.
+Besides, NoSQL also provide a flexibility when I want to change my idea quickly.
+We will use 2 NoSQL: MongoDB & Neo4j.
+1. MongoDB will help me to query composite data easily (all related data are put in a composite document, there' no need much JOIN query)
+2. Neo4j: the requirement will require query data in many direction which is quite unpredictable in the beginning (because the requirement is unclear and can be changed quickly).
+So Cassandra is definitely not an appropriate solution.

 ## IV.
 Common code which can be reused for other projects
 ### 1. Neo4j